shuai-xu/flink/docs/dev/table/sql.md

       </td>
       <td>
         <p>Currently, only equi-joins are supported, i.e., joins that have at least one conjunctive condition with an equality predicate.
 Arbitrary cross or theta joins are not supported.</p>
+        <p><b>Note:</b> Joins without equality predicates are supported for batch queries (implemented with nested loop joins).</p>
-        <p><b>Note:</b> The order of joins is not optimized if join-reorder is disabled(`sql.cbo.joinReorder.enabled` is false).
+        <p><b>Note:</b> The order of joins is not optimized if join-reorder is disabled (<code>sql.cbo.joinReorder.enabled</code> is false).
 Tables are joined in the order in which they are specified in the FROM clause.
 Make sure to specify tables in an order that does not yield a cross join (Cartesian product) which are not supported and would cause a query to fail.
 If join-reorder is enabled(`sql.cbo.joinReorder.enabled` is true), the optimizer will try to find best join order based on cost.</p>
 {% highlight sql %}
 SELECT *
 FROM Orders INNER JOIN Product ON Orders.productId = Product.id